-A trio of ladies will take three giant leaps forward for women in space later this month.
+A trio of females will take three giant leaps forward for women in space later this month.

 NASA has announced the first-ever all-female spacewalk will take place on March 29, right at the end of Women’s History Month.